Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample1_HelloWorld.md

 ## Deleting a certificate

-The certificate is no longer needed, need to delete it from the Key Vault.
+The certificate is no longer needed, so delete it from the Key Vault.

 ```C# Snippet:CertificatesSample1DeleteCertificate
 client.DeleteCertificate(certName);